top of page

 Less Design Variety

-One drawback of paid design is the reduced variety of designs that you will have to choose from.
+One drawback of paid design is the reduced variety.
 Different designers will have different areas of expertise.
 Even if your designer produces several different options, they will be less varied than concepts produced by competing design & build firms.
 By committing to one designer early on in the process, there is a risk they might not be the right designer for you.
 At this stage, your options to change designer will be limited.

 Upfront Cost